rackerlabs/support-how-to/content/how-to/rackspace-email/best-practices-for-sending-emails-to-many-recipients/index.md

 Ensure your recipient lists are current and accurate.
 Sending emails to a large number of invalid recipients is a clear indicator of spam.
-Also, mail providers and ISP's can use common invalid addresses as spam traps.
-Sending mail to these spam traps can result in your domain being blocklisted.
+Also, mail providers and ISPs can use common invalid addresses as spam traps.
+Sending mail to these spam traps can result in them blocklisting your domain.

 Use confirmed opt-in practices when collecting email addresses for mailing lists.
-Doing so reduces the chances to be reported as unsolicited.
-Unsolicited mail is more likely to be marked as spam by recipients, which leads to the sender being flagged as a spammer by content filters.
+Doing so reduces the chances of being reported as unsolicited.
+Unsolicited mail is more likely to be marked as spam by recipients, which leads to content filters flagging the sender as a spammer.

 If you send email newsletters or communications to your customers, give them a way to remove themselves from your mailing list.
 Typically you can do this by providing an unsubscribe link in the message or with reply-to instructions.
-This is required by law.
+The law requires this option.

 #### Reputation